smokephisticated/smokephisticated/pages/bongs/bongs.md

 * Sold By: [Grasscity.com](http://affiliates.grasscity.com/shop/clickthru.cgi?id=https://www.grasscity.com/us_en/black-leaf-bird-cage-glass-recycler-bong-with-cage-percolator.html){:target="_blank"}

-As the name suggests: the Bird Cage Recycler utilizes an unusual percolation technique - a recycler.
+Ultimate percolation - countinuous filtration.

+Like many other Black Leaf percolators, the Bird Cage Glass Recycler is very unique, very effective, and absolutely worth every penny.

+The birdcage perc is the spherical glass device sitting at the center of the main chamber, hosting an immense number of tiny holes around it's perimeter that diffuse your smoke as it passes through.

+With level three percolation, this recycler bong is designed to deliver rips with outstanding freshness.

+**But there's more to it.**

+The 'recycler' function turns this Black Leaf water pipe into a stoner's paradox.

+This bong has *two* chambers for both your smoke and your water to travel through.
+This is where the recycler comes into play.

+A miniture whirlpool forms at the top of the 2nd chamber - all leftover smoke is sent through this chamber to get *recycled* back through.
 This form of percolation works very well to diffuse your hits while keeping your smoke from going stale.

+**But how does it work?**

+As soon as your inhale takes place so does the funtionality of the recycler.
+Both water and smoke gets cycled through in a rotative motion, pulling your smoke back through those tiny holes causing additional percolation again, and again, and again.

 <div class="button-wrapper">
-	<a class="cta-button buy-button" target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=https://www.grasscity.com/us_en/black-leaf-bird-cage-glass-recycler-bong-with-cage-percolator.html">Check Price</a>
+	<a class="cta-button buy-button" target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=https://www.grasscity.com/us_en/black-leaf-bird-cage-glass-recycler-bong-with-cage-percolator.html">Check Current Price</a>
 	<br>
-	<a class="cta-button learn-button" href="#bird-cage-glass-recycler">Read Review</a>
+	<a class="cta-button learn-button" href="#bird-cage-glass-recycler">Extra Info/Features</a>
 </div>

 <h2 class="heading-center"><a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=https://www.grasscity.com/us_en/black-leaf-glass-ice-bong-with-triple-honeycomb-disc-perc-38cm.html">Black Leaf's Triple Honeycomb Disc Percolator</a> -  38 cm / 15 inches - $125</h2>